tobyweston/essential_acceptance_testing/manuscript/full-version.md

 **Alternatives to acceptance tests**

  - Don’t write acceptance tests
- - Use a hexagonal architecture
+ - Use a ports and adapters architecture
  - Don’t specify
  - Measure don’t agree
  - Log don’t specify

 **How design can influence testing**

+ - Sample application
- - Example problem
+ - Coupled architecture
- - Ports and adapters
+ - Decoupled architecture using ports and adapters
- - A thin slice of end-to-end
+ - Testing end-to-end (system tests)
+ - Benefits using ports and adapters
+ - Disadvantages using ports and adapters

-**Common pitfalls**
+**Common pitfalls** (not yet written)

  - Features hit production that the customer didn’t want
  - Users describe solutions not problems